MasonCompetitiveCyber/ctf-courses/Misc/SCRIPT 300/README.md

 ## Prerequisites
 - Scripting 200
-    - You should be comfortable with basic pythong programming (if/else, loops, functions)
+    - You should be comfortable with basic python programming (if/else, loops, functions)

 ## Introduction
-This course will teach you useful Python libraries and interacting with sockets/remote connections.
+This course will teach you useful and powerful Python built-in functions.
 A lot of CTF challenges will require you to be comfortable with Python scripting to automate some method of solving or brute-forcing the flag, so I recommend to continuosly try and improve your skillset.
 This can take the form of scripting something in python even if it's not really necessary.
 The more hands-on time you can put into it, the more comfortable and efficient you will become.

 ## Useful Functions
 This section will walk you through various Python functions that should help you in CTF challenges and/or just speed up your python scripting process.